 Bath County is a county located in the U.S. state of Kentucky.
 As of the 2010 census, the population was 11,591.
 The county seat is Owingsville.
 The county was formed in 1811.

-Bath County is included in the Mount Sterling, KY Micropolitan Statistical Area, which is also included in the Lexington-Fayette-Richmond-Frankfort, KY Combined Statistical Area.
+Bath County is help with my homework included in the Mount Sterling, KY Micropolitan Statistical Area, which is also included in the Lexington-Fayette-Richmond-Frankfort, KY Combined Statistical Area.

 Bath County was established in 1811 from land given by Montgomery County, Kentucky.
 Its name is derived from natural springs said to have medicinal qualities.
 The courthouse in Owingsville was destroyed by an accidental fire caused by Union troops during the American Civil War in 1864.